 About Dr. Ken Stuart

 Ken Stuart, PhD, is a Professor in the Departments of Pediatrics and Global Health in the Schools of Medicine and Public Health at the University of Washington where he chaired the Department of Pathobiology and at Seattle Children’s Research Institute's Center of Global Infectious Disease Research and is an Affiliate Investigator in the Vaccine and Infectious Disease Division at the Fred Hutchinson Research Cancer Center.
-He received a BA in biology from Northeastern University, Boston (1963), a MA in biology from Wesleyan University, Middletown, Connecticut (1965) and a PhD in zoology from the University of Iowa, Iowa City (1969).
-He received Postdoctoral training in biochemistry at the National Institute for Medical Research, London (1969 to 1970) and SUNY Stony Brook (1970 to 1972) before becoming an assistant professor of biology at the University of South Florida (1972 to 1976) prior to moving to Washington in 1976 when he founded the Seattle Biomedical Research Institute (dba the Center for Infectious Disease Research) that has merged with Seattle Children’s Research Institute.
-He is an expert on the molecular and cell biology of parasitic pathogens and is known for his groundbreaking studies of RNA editing, a novel fundamental genetic process.
+He received a BA in Biology from Northeastern University, a MA in Biology from Wesleyan University and a PhD in Zoology from the University of Iowa.
+He received Postdoctoral training in Biochemistry at the National Institute for Medical Research, London and at SUNY Stony Brook before becoming an Assistant Professor of Biology at the University of South Florida prior to moving to Washington when he founded the Seattle Biomedical Research Institute (aka the Center for Infectious Disease Research) that has merged with Seattle Children’s Research Institute.
+He is an expert on the molecular and cell biology of parasitic pathogens and is known for his groundbreaking studies of RNA editing, a novel fundamental genetic process, and antigenic variation.
 He led a consortium for the discovery of drugs for parasitic diseases and was a leader in an international consortium that sequenced and interpreted the genomes of three related parasites.
-He is continuing in depth studies on RNA editing and currently leads a multi-institutional project studying human immune responses to malaria and HIV vaccines.
+He is continuing in depth studies on RNA editing and currently leads a multi-institutional project studying human immune responses to Malaria, HIV, and Covid vaccinations and infections.